vtex/faststore/docs/docs/tutorials/gatsby/04 - Understanding the project structure.md

 ### Wrapping up

-To wrap up how the `src` folder works, let's suppose we're creating a custom Campaign page for Black Friday.
+To wrap up how the `src` folder works, suppose you are creating a custom Campaign page for Black Friday.

-To start, we would need to create a `blackfriday.tsx` file within `src/pages/` to generate the https://mystore.vtex.app/blackfriday route and fetch static data.
+To start, you would need to create a `blackfriday.tsx` file within `src/pages/` to generate the `https://mystore.vtex.app/blackfriday` route and fetch static data.

-Then, we could develop Campaign-specific React components, such as carousels and info cards, in the `components/sections` folder.
+Then, you could develop Campaign-specific React components, such as carousels and info cards, in the `components/sections` folder.

-In the following, we would need to create a `blackfriday/index.tsx` file within `views` to develop our page's look and feel.
+Then you would need to create a `blackfriday/index.tsx` file within `views` to develop your page's look and feel.
 In this file, we would import and bring together our recently created `components/sections` components, providing them with static data from `src/pages/blackfriday.tsx` and enriching them with dynamic attributes.
-Optionally, we could also develop new rules to handle SEO and include them in the `blackfriday/index.tsx` file.
+Optionally, you could also develop new rules to handle SEO and include them in the `blackfriday/index.tsx` file.

-Finally, we would need to import the `src/views/blackfriday/index.tsx` file into the `src/pages/blackfriday.tsx` file to render the page.
+Finally, you would need to import the `src/views/blackfriday/index.tsx` file into the `src/pages/blackfriday.tsx` file to render the page.